dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ```

 ### 3. Introduce use cases into your app
-Now, it is time to your use case in your app.
+Now, it is time to use the case in your app.
 You can create an instance of your use case anywhere, just by calling its constructor.
 Like this,

 ```kotlin
 val useCase = DigitClassifierUseCase()